TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-We `download` the file using get and open it locally for analysis:
+We `download` the file using get and open it locally for further analysis:

 <br />